rvanbekkum/ps-xliff-sync/README.md

 When finished the function will report the number of missing translations and number of detected problems.
 Translation units without translations will be marked with `state="needs-translation"` and translation units with a problem in the translation will be marked with a 'needs-work' state and an "XLIFF Sync"-note that explains the detected problem.
-The function will return the translation units with problems.
+The function will return the translation units with problems, which you can assign to a variable (e.g., `$unitsWithProblems`) or omit, to have the output printed.

 Please check the documentation of the function for more information and the available parameters.